Vignesh03022001/ZomatoLandingPageClone/README.md

-#This is a zomato langing page clone which we will be creating in upcoming days
+#This is a zomato langing page clone

 New Msg has to be added from Colaborartor B